skip to Main Content

 The Planning Process

 Business and financial planning are well understood.
 By this time, you’ve defined your near-term strategy and added a few key people.
-You’ll now transition to keeping the program on track and maintain focus.
+You’ll now transition to keeping the program on track and maintaining focus.

 Up Next

-Jumping into the startup world is a huge step, but it can be hugely rewarding if done right.
-With a well-thought-out concept and an honest and well-designed plan, a ton of hard work, and focus, you can bend the odds in your favor.
+Jumping into the startup world is a huge step, but it can be hugely rewarding when done right.
+You can bend the odds in your favor with a well-thought-out concept, an honest and well-designed plan, a ton of hard work, and laser-like focus.
 A well-qualified coach or advisor who has walked in your shoes can help you move quickly, reduce risk, and prepare you to communicate your message to customers and investors confidently.
 In my next article, I’ll take you through the “Discovery” process in detail.

 The Entrepreneurial Journey Series